 Rather than examining the grade-level enrollment from year to year, analyze the “cohort-drop” from year to year.
-In other words, examine your 5th grade enrollment this year, and compare it to 4th grade last year, 3rd grade the year previous, 2nd grade the year before that, etc. One of the non-researched trends that I’ve seen is that K-8 schools see about a 50% drop in the “cohort” of the grade by the time kindergarteners reach 8th grade.
-The interesting thing is that I entered 1st grade in 1966-1967 (before there was a kindergarten in the local Catholic school), and that statistic still was true in 1973-74 for our 8th grade class.
-That was 40+ years ago…even when the Dominican Sisters filled more than half of the teaching positions in our elementary school.
+In other words, examine your 5th grade enrollment this year, and compare it to 4th grade last year, 3rd grade the year previous, 2nd grade the year before that, etc. One of the non-researched trends that I’ve seen is K-8 schools see about a 50% drop in the “cohort” of the grade by the time kindergarteners reach 8th grade.
+The interesting thing is that I entered 1st grade in 1966-1967 (before there was a kindergarten in the local Catholic school), and that statistic still was true in 1973-74 for our 8th grade class!
+That was almost 50 years ago… when the Dominican Sisters filled more than half of the teaching positions in our elementary school.

-If you’d like a tool to effectively plan for your enrollment next year, send an an email to firstname.lastname@example.org and use the phrase “enrollment estimator” in the subject line.
+If you’d like to try a tool to make a plan for your enrollment next year, send an an email to [email protected] and use the phrase “enrollment estimator” in the subject line.

+There are also process changes which need to take place in a number of faith-based schools, and, if you haven’t done so already, this is a year to plan to institute successful practices rather than simply “hoping” things will get better (since “hope” is not a strategy).
 Many successful non-profit organizations raise their operating revenues in the year before they use it.
 Catholic, as well as other faith-based schools, seem to raise funds from development, fundraising and tuition during the year they’re using it.
-Failure of families to pay tuition results in a deficit situation, which can then lead schools down the path to closure.
-Those decisions are being made as you read this.
+Failure of families to pay tuition then results in a deficit situation, which can then lead schools down the path to closure.
+And those decisions are being made as you read this.

 So let’s be bold and look five years down the road, with an idea for discussion at your next “thinking outside the box” meeting.
 If you’d like to raise the funds your school will operate on the year before you actually use them, take five years to raise a year’s worth of operating revenue.
 Consider increasing your school’s operational income for the next year by (get ready for it) 20%, as well as the revenues of the next four years of operational income by 20%.
 Put the excess 20% in a fund that you don’t touch until 5 years down the road.
 At that time, you’ll have a year’s worth of operating income, and then revenues collected during that year are utilized as the following year’s operational income.